rd11490/NBA_Tutorials/finding_endpoints/README.md

 ![League Leaders](screen_shots/players_page.png)

-Once on the page we want to gather data from we will need to open the Chrome Developer Tools.
+Once on the page open the Chrome Developer Tools.
 To do this right click the page and select inspect

 ![Open Dev Tools](screen_shots/open_dev_tools.png)